kimh/clojure-by-example/source/index.md

 <br>

-To select certain values from a set, you use `select`. `odd?` returns boolean for each element.
+To select certain values from a set, use `select`. `odd?` returns boolean for each element.
 This example returns a new set which only contains odd numbers.

 ## Check if element exists